NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 .. image:: _static/multinmrfit_load_gui.png

-Select the measurements file, modify the correction parameters (isotopic tracer, resolution, etc) according to your experiment, and click on :samp:`Process`.
+Select the measurements file, modify the correction parameters (isotopic tracer, resolution, etc) according to your experiment, and click on :samp:`Run`.
 IsoCor proceeds automatically to the corrections and display its progress and important messages.

 .. warning:: The correction options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.